 A punk-rock warrior of the ring whose resilience and in-your-face style carved a unique path through wrestling's biggest stages.

-Born Dori Prange, the wrestler who would become Ruby Soho cut her teeth in the gritty, demanding world of the independent circuit, performing as Heidi Lovelace.
-Her signature look—dyed hair, combat boots, and a relentless, brawling style—was a statement of intent long before she hit national television.
-A standout in promotions like SHIMMER, she eventually signed with WWE, where as Ruby Riott she led a faction of misfits.
-But it was her arrival in AEW, debuting to the raucous strains of Rancid's 'Ruby Soho,' that truly cemented her place.
-There, she became a central figure in the women's division, a tough-as-nails competitor known for hard-hitting matches and a genuine connection with fans who see their own outsider spirit reflected in her journey.
+Dori Prange, wrestling as Heidi Lovelace, fought through the independent circuit with dyed hair, combat boots, and a relentless brawling style.
+She became a standout in SHIMMER before signing with WWE, where as Ruby Riott she led a faction of misfits.
+In 2019, she joined All Elite Wrestling, debuting to Rancid's 'Ruby Soho.'
+There she became a central figure in the women's division, delivering hard-hitting matches and building a genuine connection with fans who see their own outsider spirit in her journey.
+Her look and approach were a statement of intent long before national television.

 1981–1996